Alex Carrasquel: Baseball career

 Although World War II was officially over and baseball's finest players were back in their familiar ranks, tranquility no longer had a place in the majors.
-The new Mexican League, headed by millionaire Jorge Pasquel, had lured a cluster of bigleaguers.
+The new Mexican League, headed by millionaire Jorge Pasquel, had lured a cluster of big leaguers.
 On January 2, 1946, the Chicago White Sox bought Carrasquel's contract from the Senators.
 He rejected the deal and fled to play in Mexico, signing a three-year contract – the first shot in the cross-border disputes that would dominate baseball even more than the return of the war veterans.
 “Pasquel paid me $3,000 cash [bonus], to sign a three-year contract calling for $10,000 a year,” Carrasquel said, in an interview three years later.
 “I took it, for in addition to the $33,000 I was to receive in Mexico, I also was free to pitch winter baseball”, he added, according to historian Lou Hernandez.
 There were several other players who fled to Mexico, including outfielder Danny Gardella, pitchers Sal Maglie and Max Lanier and catcher Mickey Owen.
 As a result, Commissioner of Baseball Happy Chandler sought a lifetime suspension for them, but his penalty was later reduced.

 In 1949, Carrasquel returned to the majors and made three appearances for the White Sox before being farmed out.
 When Chicago acquired his nephew Chico Carrasquel in that season, GM Frank Lane swapped Alex to the Detroit Tigers for Cuban reliever Witto Aloma, who acted strictly as an interpreter for the young Venezuelan shortstop.

 Career statistics

 In an eight-season major league career, Carrasquel posted a 50–39 record with 252 strikeouts, a 3.73 ERA, 30 complete games, four shutouts, 16 saves, and 861 innings pitched in 258 games (64 as a starter).

 Carrasquel was married to Virginia Johnson.
 They had two sons, Thomas and William.
-He died in Caracas, Venezuela at the age of 57.
+He died in Caracas, Venezuela, at the age of 57 in 1969.
 In his native country, Carrasquel was affectionately nicknamed 'Patón' (Bigfoot) due to his shoe size 14.